valkey-io/valkey-doc/docs/management/optimization/cpu-profiling.md

 ### Build Prerequisites

-For a proper On-CPU analysis, Redis (and any dynamically loaded library like Redis Modules) requires stack traces to be available to tracers, which you may need to fix first.
+For a proper On-CPU analysis, Valkey (and any dynamically loaded library like Valkey Modules) requires stack traces to be available to tracers, which you may need to fix first.

-By default, Redis is compiled with the `-O2` switch (which we intent to keep during profiling).
+By default, Valkey is compiled with the `-O2` switch (which we intent to keep during profiling).
 This means that compiler optimizations are enabled.
 Many compilers omit the frame pointer as a runtime optimization (saving a register), thus breaking frame pointer-based stack walking.
-This makes the Redis executable faster, but at the same time it makes Redis (like any other program) harder to trace, potentially wrongfully pinpointing on-CPU time to the last available frame pointer of a call stack that can get a lot deeper (but impossible to trace).
+This makes the Valkey executable faster, but at the same time it makes Valkey (like any other program) harder to trace, potentially wrongfully pinpointing on-CPU time to the last available frame pointer of a call stack that can get a lot deeper (but impossible to trace).